jordan2doyle1/ActivityLifecycle/README.md

 # ActivityLifecycle
-Android app demonstrating the activity lifecycle methods.
-Shows the user when these lifecycle methods are executed through interacting with the app.
+Activity Lifecycle is a simple android application designed as part of a Udacity training course.
+The purpose of the application is to demonstrate how the lifecycle methods in the android framework function.